jurajpiar/tasegir/README.md

  - If you want just do an type analysis you can run [`types-check`](#types-check) task.
  - If you want to execute some TS file, you can use [`run`](#run) task to execute specific file.

+### Custom types

+If you need to use custom typings (eq. not official or community typings like `@types/...` npm packages) for some of your dependencies put the to `/src/@types` folder.
+If you don't than `test` and `run` task might fail for missing typings.

 ## Configuration

 ### Local configuration